Calender August 30, 2021

 - Oximeter to check the oxygen level in the blood

-EQUIPMENTS: (may not be allowed in your carry-on bag if traveling by air)
+Equipment (May not be allowed in your carry-on bag if travelling by air):

 - Tweezers to remove small splinters, foreign objects, bee stingers, and ticks from the skin